mahe-lab/sops/sds_page_protein_electrophoresis.md

 - Prior to securing the knobs, stand the apparatus up in the alignment tray of the casting stand to ensure that the glass plates and spacers are flush at the bottom; tighten the knobs to secure
 - Move the clamp assembly to the casting slot and gently push into place; two gels can be cast on one casting stand at a time
 - Check for leaks by dripping a few mLs of 100% ethanol into the sandwich; ensure that this is well dried up with a kimwipe once complete (residual ethanol will impede the gel)
-- Select a comb appropriate to the number of wells for loading (10-12 wells usually).
-Place the comb in the upper opening of the sandwich and mark 1 cm below the teeth of the comb.
+- Select the correct comb for the indicated number of wells and place in the upper opening of the sandwich; mark 1 cm below the teeth of the comb.
 This is the height to which the lower resolving gel will be added

 ### calculator
 ~~~~